simonvallz/SwiftFTPClient/README.md

 SwiftFTPClient is a modern, Swift-based FTP client library that leverages the `Network` framework for efficient and reliable FTP operations.
 It provides an easy-to-use interface for connecting to FTP servers, uploading files and data, and managing transfers with progress tracking.

+## Requirements

+- macOS 10.15.4 or later
+- iOS 13.0 or later
+- tvOS 13.0 or later
+- watchOS 6.0 or later

+Note: While the package specifies macOS 10.15 as the minimum version, certain functionalities require macOS 10.15.4 or later.
+The library will check for this at runtime and fail gracefully if the requirement is not met.

 ## Features

 - Asynchronous API using Swift concurrency